emmamc-png/group-project-WordPar/ReadMe.md

     * **HBS** (Handlebars): Adds dynamic elements to the different webpages to allow for changing information (ex. leaderboard)
     * **Axios**: Tool used to allow for the frontend to fetch data from the backend or for the frontend to send data to the backend
 * **Backend:**
-    * **NodeJS**: Javascript runtime environment that is the base for Express.
+    * **Node.js**: Javascript runtime environment that is the base for Express.
 NodeJS allows for us to make dynamic HTML pages, collect/process form data, process HTTP requests, and much more
-    * **Express**: Web framework for NodeJS which simplifies routing, middleware handling, and much more.
+    * **Express.js**: Web framework for NodeJS which simplifies routing, middleware handling, and much more.
 Also supports various templating engines (such as HBS)
 * **Database:**
     * **PostgresSQL**: Allows us to initalize, store, and interact with data for the application.
 A relational database mangement system (RDBMS) which uses SQL (structured query language) to interact with the database
 * **Testing:**